Jason Heyward Player Props: Dodgers vs. Yankees

 Jason Heyward At The Plate

-- Heyward is batting .238 with eight doubles, six home runs and 19 walks.
+- Heyward is hitting .236 with eight doubles, six home runs and 19 walks.

-- Heyward has picked up a hit in 17 of 43 games this year, with multiple hits eight times.
+- In 38.6% of his 44 games this season, Heyward has picked up at least one hit.
+He's also had eight multi-hit games.

-- In nine games this season (20.9%), Heyward has picked up an RBI, and in three of those games (7.0%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In nine games this year (20.5%), Heyward has picked up an RBI, and in three of those games (6.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.